FortAwesome/wordpress-fontawesome/readme.txt

 == Changelog ==
+= 5.0.0 =
+* Enhance support for the Block Editor.
+Add icons as blocks or as inline Rich Text using the Icon Chooser.
+Icons added in the Block Editor using the Icon Chooser are added as inline SVGs, and can be visually previewed, styled, sized, and animated within the Block Editor.
+This works for pages, posts, and in the Full Site Editor.
+* Improve Icon Chooser performance.
+* Remove support for Font Awesome 3 icon names in the `[icon]` shortcode.
+* Change minimum supported WordPress to 5.8.
+* Change minimum supported PHP to 7.4.

 = 4.5.0 =
 * Update the Icon Chooser to support all available family styles for the active version of